mdeboer/jquery-fluidbox/README.md

 ## Features
 * Easy implementation into your website
-* Smooth transitions using CSS3 using Animate.css
+* Smooth transitions with CSS3 using Animate.css
-* Touch screen support using Hammer (optional)
+* Touch screen support with multi-touch gestures using Hammer (optional)
-* Basic support for mobile phones and tablets
+* Support for mobile phones and tablets
-* Support for browsers without animation support!
+* Works in browsers without CSS3 animation support!
 * Lot's of customization support

-### Coming soon
-* Better support for (older) mobile phones and tablets

 *Also, check the issues tracker for more coming features or post your own ideas!*